niftools/blender_niftools_addon/docs/user/features/geometry/geometry.rst

 **Example:**

 #. :ref:`Create a mesh-object <geometry-mesh>`.
 #.
-Switch to Vertex Paint mode, this automatically adds a base vertex colour layer.
+Switch to Vertex Paint mode, this automatically adds a base vertex color layer.
 Make sure you name this layer 'RGBA'
 #.
-Apply the desired vertex colours evenly to the vertex.
+Apply the desired vertex colors evenly to the vertex.
 #.
 You can alter the alpha channel using the 'Add Alpha' and 'Erase Alpha' brushes.

 **Notes:**

-* The Nif format only supports a single colour per vertex, whereas Blender vertex colour per face vertex.
+* The Nif format only supports a single color per vertex, whereas Blender vertex color per face vertex.
 * Blender treats the vertex as if the faces had been split apart, each face can have a different colour for that vertex.
 * `This image should clarify per-face vertex colouring
   <http://i211.photobucket.com/albums/bb189/NifTools/Blender/documentation/per_face_vertex_color.jpg>`_
-* On export, the scripts will take an average of colours.
+* On export, the scripts will create extra vertices for different vertex colors per face.